8 ways to support your mitochondria

 Mitochondria are the powerhouses of your cells, generating energy to fuel your cells’ biochemical reactions.
-Lets us explain 8 ways you can support your mitochondria.
+Let us explain 8 ways you can support your mitochondria.

-Supporting your mitochondria health is a good place to begin improving your energy.
+Supporting your mitochondrial health is a good place to begin improving your energy.
 The mitochondria are our cell’s energy factory (or ‘powerhouse’).
 It’s the job of the mitochondria to produce cellular energy in the form of ATP (adenosine triphosphate).
 Certain nutrients and enzymes play a huge role in mitochondrial health.
-Recently it has become accepted that genetic variability also affects the mitochondria.
-Here we look at 8 ways you can support your mitochondria.
+Recently, it has become accepted that genetic variability also affects the mitochondria.
+Here we look at eight ways you can support your mitochondria.

 1. How mitochondrial health is affected by external influences